SinaRampe/SinaRampe/README.md

 - 👋 Hi, I’m @SinaRampe
-- 👀 I’m interested in the pharmaceutical field, Digital Health, Data Analytics, Data Science and AI.
+- 👀 I’m interested in the pharmaceutical field, digital Health, Data Analytics, Data Science and AI.
 - 🌱 I’m currently learning Python,SQL, Statistics, Machine Learning and how datafication improves patient care.
 - 💞️ I´d love to connect with pharmacists and other healthcare professionals, who are working in the area of Data Driven Healthcare.
 - 📫 How to reach me: sinarampe@gmail.com